schirrel/vi-canvas-mock/README.md

 # vi-canvas-mock

-fork of jest-canvas-mock to use canvas mock on vitest without any jest dependency
+fork of vi-canvas-mock to use canvas mock on vitest without any vitest dependency